 The Company participates in defined benefit retirement plans (the Pension Plans) maintained by the Sponsors.
 The names of the Pension Plans maintained by AHM are the Honda Retirement Plan and the Honda Pension Equalization Plan.
 The name of the Pension Plan maintained by HCI is the Pension Plan for Associates of Honda Canada Inc. Employees who commenced service after September 3, 2013 are not eligible to participate in the Pension Plans maintained by AHM.
 Under the amendments to the Pension Plan maintained by HCI, employees who commenced service after January 1, 2014 are not eligible to participate in HCI's Pension Plan.
 The Company pays for its share of the Pension Plan costs allocated by the Sponsors.
-The Pension Plans' expense, included in general and administrative expenses was \$4 million for fiscal year ended March 31, 2024, and \$5 million for both fiscal years ended March 31, 2023 and 2022.
+The Pension Plans' expense, included in general and administrative expenses was \$3 million, \$4 million and \$5 million for the fiscal years ended March 31, 2025, 2024, and 2023, respectively.

 The Company participates in defined contribution savings plans (the Savings Plans) maintained by the Sponsors.
 Participants in these plans make contributions subject to Internal Revenue Service or Canada Revenue Agency limits.
-General and administrative expenses include the Company's portion of contributions to the Savings Plans of \$9 million for both the fiscal years ended March 31, 2024 and 2023 and \$8 million for the fiscal year ended March 31, 2022.
+General and administrative expenses include the Company's portion of contributions to the Savings Plans of \$11 million for the fiscal year ended March 31, 2025 and \$9 million for both fiscal years ended March 31, 2024 and 2023.

 The Company participates in other postretirement plans maintained by the Sponsors primarily to provide certain healthcare benefits for retired employees.
 Substantially all employees become eligible for these benefits if they have met certain age and service requirements at retirement.
-The Company's expense for the postretirement plans included in the general and administrative expenses was \$3 million for all fiscal years ended March 31, 2024, 2023, and 2022.
+The Company's expense for the postretirement plans included in the general and administrative expenses was \$2 million for fiscal year ended March 31, 2025 and \$3 million for both fiscal years March 31, 2024, and 2023.